نوع مقاله : علمی - پژوهشی

 نویسندگان [English]

-Background and objectives: Meteorological drought is one of the most disastrous types of drought, with extensive direct and indirect consequences for society.
-Its occurrence can also impact other natural phenomena.
-Iran, due to its geographical location within the arid and semi-arid belt, is highly prone to drought.
-Over the past three decades, the country has experienced frequent and severe droughts in its watersheds and forested areas.
-Predicting the exact temporal and spatial occurrence of drought-induced damages at both global and national scales remains highly challenging.
-However, research indicates that the impacts of meteorological drought are more pronounced in forested areas compared to watersheds.
-Identifying influential factors, measuring, forecasting, and defining a natural hazard such as drought is often complex and impractical due to its multifaceted nature.
-Therefore, implementing adaptive measures tailored to specific regions requires identifying key components, understanding complex interrelationships, and comprehensively assessing drought risks.
-This can be achieved by developing drought hazard and susceptibility maps.
+Background and Objective: Meteorological drought, as one of the most catastrophic types of drought, has direct and indirect destructive impacts on society and can even influence the occurrence of other natural phenomena.
+Iran, due to its geographical position in the arid and semi-arid belt, is highly prone to drought, having experienced frequent and severe droughts in watersheds and forested areas over the past three decades.
+Accurate spatial prediction (identification of starting points) and temporal forecasting of potential drought damages at both global and national levels is highly challenging.
+However, in a general assessment, research has shown that damages caused by meteorological drought are more pronounced in forested areas compared to watersheds.
+Identifying influencing factors, measuring, predicting, and defining a natural hazard such as drought is often very difficult and impractical due to its complexity.
+Therefore, implementing adaptive measures tailored to the region requires the identification of key components, recognition of complex relationships, and a comprehensive understanding of influencing factors, along with the assessment of drought risks through the preparation of drought vulnerability and sensitivity maps.

-Materials and Methods: Kurdistan province is geographically located between 34°44' to 36°30' N latitude and 45°31' to 48°16' E longitude from the Greenwich meridian.
-The drought occurrence distribution map was prepared using the Drought Severity Index (DSI) in the Google Earth Engine environment.
-Natural, anthropogenic, and morphometric factors contributing to drought occurrence were considered.
-A digital elevation model (DEM) was downloaded from the US Geological Survey (USGS) website to generate elevation, slope, and morphometric index layers.
-Precipitation, temperature, evapotranspiration, and climate data were collected from rain gauge, synoptic, and climatology stations across the province and interpolated using the Kriging method.
-The Normalized Difference Vegetation Index (NDVI) layer was extracted from Sentinel-2 images, while the soil map of Kurdistan province was obtained from the FAO soil database.
-The thematic layers were processed using ArcGIS and SAGA-GIS software.
-The drought susceptibility map was generated using the Bagging–Random Forest machine learning model, and the impact of each factor on drought occurrence was analyzed using the permutation index.
-The model’s performance was evaluated using the Receiver Operating Characteristic (ROC) curve in the R programming environment.
+Material and Methods: The geographical location of Kurdistan Province is between 34°44′ and 36°30′ N latitude and 45°31′ to 48°16′ E longitude from the Greenwich meridian.
+A map of drought distribution points was prepared using the Drought Severity Index (DSI) in the Google Earth Engine environment.
+Natural, anthropogenic, and morphometric factors involved in drought occurrence were considered.
+The digital elevation model was downloaded from the USGS website and used to prepare information layers of elevation, slope, and morphometric indices.
+Layers of precipitation, temperature, evapotranspiration, and climate were prepared from data of rain gauge, synoptic, and climatological stations across the province and interpolated using the kriging method.
+The Normalized Difference Vegetation Index (NDVI) was extracted from Sentinel-2 imagery, and the soil map of Kurdistan Province was obtained from the FAO soil database.
+Information layers were prepared in ArcGIS and SAGA_GIS software.
+The drought sensitivity map was generated using a hybrid machine learning model (Bagging–Random Forest).
+The contribution of each factor to drought occurrence was evaluated using the permutation index, and the model performance was assessed with the ROC curve in the R programming environment.

-Conclusion: The results of the Bagging–Random Forest model for Kurdistan province indicate that areas with high drought susceptibility are primarily located in the eastern and, to some extent, southern parts of the province.
-Since most of the high-quality forest and rangeland areas are concentrated in the western part of the province, these regions exhibit lower drought sensitivity compared to other areas.
-The evaluation of the model’s predicted map for the western part of the province, which contains valuable forest and rangeland ecosystems, indicates that forested areas are in a more critical condition compared to watersheds.
-Therefore, future planning and management strategies should prioritize these regions.
+Conclusion: The results of the hybrid Bagging–Random Forest model for Kurdistan Province showed that highly drought-sensitive areas are mainly located in the eastern and partially southern parts of the province.
+Since most of the forested watersheds and valuable rangelands are situated in the western parts of the province, their sensitivity to drought is relatively lower compared to other regions.
+However, the evaluation of the model’s predictive map in western areas, which include high-quality forests and rangelands, indicated that forested watersheds are in a more critical condition than other watersheds.
+Therefore, priority in future planning should be given to these areas.

 کلیدواژهها [English]